-Animals regulate their body heat in one of two different ways:
+All animals regulate their body heat in one of two ways:

 - Endothermic animals, also called “warm-blooded,” generate their own body heat.
 Most mammals, including humans, are endotherms.
 Our bodies regulate our temperature via a process called homeostasis.
 Through this, we’re able to keep our core temperature at around 98.6 degrees Fahrenheit, regardless of whether it’s summer or winter.

-- Ectothermic animals, sometimes erroneously referred to as “cold-blooded,” depend upon external sources of heat to warm up their bodies.
-Most reptiles are ectothermic.
+- Ectothermic animals, referred to as “cold-blooded,” depend upon external sources of heat to warm up their bodies.

 As well as being ectothermic, snakes are poikilothermic.
 This means that their internal temperature can vary considerably with no ill effects.
 They can survive and function over a much wider temperature range than humans.
 However, there are still upper and lower limits to this.

 All animals use a process called thermoregulation to keep their body temperature within safe boundaries.
-But because snakes cannot produce their own metabolic heat, they have to do this by seeking warmer and colder areas as the need arises.
+But because snakes cannot produce their own metabolic heat, they have to do this by seeking warmer and colder areas based on their body temperature, as the need arises.

 This is where brumation comes in.
 In the winter, it’s too cold for most snakes to survive out in the open.
-Moving around and hunting prey uses a lot of energy, and if their body temperature were to drop too much, they’d die.
+Moving around and hunting prey uses energy, and if their body temperature were to drop too much, they’d die.

-Brumation helps them to thermoregulate over the colder months.
+Brumation enables snakes to thermoregulate over the colder months.
 Their extra fat stores mean that they don’t need to feed, saving energy.

-The temperature that will trigger a snake into beginning (and ending) brumation depends slightly upon the species.
+The temperature that will trigger a snake into beginning (and ending) brumation depends on the species.
 This is because of evolutionary adaptation.
-Snakes which are native to colder areas can generally withstand colder weather than those from tropical climes.
+Snakes that are native to colder areas can usually withstand colder weather than those from tropical climes.

-That being said, it is possible to provide a general estimate.
-The “cutoff point” for most species of US-native snake tends to be about 60 degrees Fahrenheit.
+That being said, it is possible to provide an estimate.
+The point for most species of US-native snake tends to be about 60 degrees Fahrenheit.

 When temperatures start to drop below that level, snakes will begin to brumate.
 In the spring, when temperatures begin to creep back up to 60, snakes will start to come out of brumation.

-Of course, this is not set in stone.
-The environmental temperature triggering snakes to go into brumation will vary slightly by species.
-The length of daylight will also have some effect, as this helps snakes figure out that winter is approaching.
+Of course, the environmental temperature triggering snakes to go into brumation will vary by species.
+The amount of daylight will also have some effect as this enables snakes to determine when winter is approaching.

-Generally speaking, snakes will brumate from late autumn until early spring, when the temperatures rise.
+Snakes will brumate from late autumn until early spring, when the temperatures start to rise.
 However, this will vary depending on the climate in the region where the snake lives.

 As a general rule, snakes will start to go into brumation from late September to early December.
 This will vary depending on the temperature.
-In the springtime, snakes generally emerge from their hibernaculum between March and April.
+In the springtime, snakes will emerge from their hibernaculums between March and April.

 Bear in mind that, unlike hibernation, brumation is not a continuous process.
 Since snakes do not sleep throughout the process, they may still come out on warmer days.
-Freak cold snaps can trick snakes into brumating early, but they will surface again when temperatures return to normal.
+Freak cold snaps can trick snakes into brumating early, but they will surface again when temperatures normalize.